Hallie Hovey-Murray, Founder and President

 Catherine Pall, Education & Accommodation Consultant

 Catherine is a Detroit, Michigan native who started working with students with special needs while pursuing her bachelor’s degree in an unrelated field.
-After receiving her BA in History in 2004 she attended Eastern Michigan University where she attended a dual Masters and Teacher Certification program.
+After receiving her BA in History in 2004 she attended Eastern Michigan University where she pursued a dual Masters and Teacher Certification program.
 This is where her passion for special education law began.
 She then taught special education in a self- contained classroom in Maryland for students with a variety of disabilities, before moving to Virginia where she co-founded Richmond Autism Integration Network where she currently serves as Program Director.
 She now runs successful programs that help adolescents with Autism Spectrum Disorder understand who they are, build self-esteem, and develop life and social skills.
 Her education and personal experiences with her own disability and in the field, allow her to be an advocate for families that need help in the Richmond, VA area.
-She has been able to help countless families to better understand the law and get the services that their children desperately need.
+She has been able to help countless families to better understand the law and obtain the services that their children desperately need.
 Catherine is excited to utilize her experiences as an educator to work with educational institutions and workplaces to develop practical accommodations for individuals with both developmental and physical disabilities.

 Chastity Bailey, Workplace Inclusion Consultant

 Chasity was diagnosed with a physical disability shortly after her very premature birth.
 Because of her personal experience with disability, and because of her understanding of the common dynamics fueling workplace discrimination against those with who are differently abled, Chasity can explain how to best include people into the work environment to make use of the skill sets that people with varying abilities can provide.
 Chasity knows how important an inclusive work environment can be to a company’s economic growth and security.
-In summary, she believes that companies should look to adapt to a changing workforce, one that includes talented people of all abilities to increase productivity and generate new revenue sources.
+She believes that companies should look to adapt to a changing workforce, one that includes talented people of all abilities to increase productivity and generate new revenue sources.